mrazomej/phd/docs/src/chapter_02/section_05_results.md

 Our experimental pipeline for determining fold-change using flow cytometry is shown in [@Fig:ch2_fig03].
-Briefly, cells were grown to exponential phase, in which gene expression reaches steady state [@Scott2010], under concentrations of the inducer IPTG ranging between 0 and $5\,\text{mM}$.
+Briefly, cells were grown to exponential phase, in which gene expression reaches steady-state [@Scott2010], under concentrations of the inducer IPTG ranging between 0 and $5\,\text{mM}$.
 We measure YFP fluorescence using flow cytometry and automatically gate the data to include only single-cell measurements (see Materials \& Methods).
 To validate the use of